luisjure/csound-vim/README.md

 In normal mode, the **`F1`** key opens in the default web browser the manual page for the opcode under the cursor.

-The global variable `g:csound_manual` can be defined in `.vimrc`, pointing to a local directory with the html manual, like for example:
+The global variable `g:csound_manual` can be defined in `.vimrc`, pointing to a local directory with the html manual:

-    let g:csound_manual = "~/csound/manual/html/"
+    let g:csound_manual = "/path_to_manual/html/"

-If this variable is not defined, the web version at `csound.github.io` will be opened, if there is a working Internet connection.
+If this variable is not defined, the web version at [csound.github.io](https://csound.com/docs/manual/index.html) will be opened, if there is a working Internet connection.

 ### online help

-(This feature is buggy and not maintained, it is recommended to use **`F1`** feature described above.)
+(This feature is buggy and not maintained, it is recommended to use the html manual with **`F1`**, as described above.)

 Online documentation for most Csound elements is available through the `:he[lp]` command, or typing **`K`** when the cursor is on the element in normal mode.
 See [`:he help`](http://vimdoc.sourceforge.net/htmldoc/helphelp.html) and [`:he K`](http://vimdoc.sourceforge.net/htmldoc/various.html#K) for more details.